+The gamma function (Eq.
+2), which has an area under its curve of unity, requires the additional scaling coefficient ε for use as the IRF in many hydrologic applications:

+$$h(t) = \varepsilon \gamma(t), \tag{5}$$

-- when $\eta \ge 1$, plus the additional reverse-J shape when $\eta < 1$.
-The RRAWFLOW option to use - 2 parametric IRFs is specified as IRF type 1 (Table 1). - 3 The gamma function (Eq.
-2), which has an area under its curve of unity, requires the - 4 additional scaling coefficient ε for use as the IRF in many hydrologic applications: - $5 h(t) = \varepsilon \gamma(t) (5)$ - 6 where ε [unitless] compensates for hydrologic systems that do not have a one-to-one relation - between system input and output (Olsthoorn, 2008).
-For example, if (1) the system input u_i is - 8 in cubic meters per day of recharge, (2) the system response y_i is springflow with the same - 9 units, and (3) 100% of this recharge emerges as springflow with nothing else contributing to - springflow, then ε would be set to unity.
-For most other hydrologic applications, ε would not - equal unity.
-Similarly, if 100% of a solute entering the system does not exit the system at the - observation point, then the area under the IRF should be less than unity (ε < 1).
-Maloszewski - and Zuber (1982) simulated solute transport with IRFs that were approximated by the - exponential or dispersion-model functions.
-The gamma function has a similar shape to that of - the dispersion-model function and could be used as an approximation of the dispersion-model - function, or the exact dispersion-model function can be provided to RRAWFLOW as a user- - 17 defined IRF. - 18 RRAWFLOW allows the use of as many as two superposed gamma functions, herein referred - 19 to as double-gamma IRFs, to produce additional IRF shapes such as a double-peaked curve; - several examples of these are shown in Long and Mahler (2013), except with different - 21 combinations of lognormal and exponential functions.
-Approaches similar to this have been - 22 used to represent the components of quick flow and slow flow in watershed modeling - 23 (Jakeman and Hornberger, 1993) and for conduit and diffuse flow in karst systems (Pinault et - 24 al., 2001; Long, 2009; Long and Mahler, 2013).
-In these examples, each parametric function - 25 represents one of two flow components.
-The use of a double-gamma IRF also might be useful - 26 when a single function cannot produce the necessary IRF approximation (e.g., an extra-long - 27 tail).
-The scaling coefficient ε can be set to different values for the two gamma functions; e.g., - to allow for a larger component of slow flow than of quick flow.
+where ε (unitless) compensates for hydrologic systems that do not have a one-to-one relation between system input and output (Olsthoorn, 2008).
+For example, if (1) the system input u_i is in cubic meters per day of recharge, (2) the system response y_i is spring flow with the same units, and (3) 100 % of this recharge emerges as spring flow with nothing else contributing to spring flow, then ε would be set to unity.
+For most other hydrologic applications, ε would not equal unity.
+Similarly, if 100 % of a solute entering the system does not exit the system at the observation point, then the area under the IRF should be less than unity (ε < 1).
+Maloszewski and Zuber (1982) simulated solute transport with IRFs that were approximated by the exponential or dispersion-model functions.
+The gamma function has a similar shape to that of the dispersion-model function and could be used as an approximation of the dispersion-model function, or the exact dispersion-model function can be provided to RRAWFLOW as a user-defined IRF.

+RRAWFLOW allows the use of as many as two superposed gamma functions, herein referred to as double-gamma IRFs, to produce additional IRF shapes such as a double-peaked curve; several examples of these are shown in Long and Mahler (2013), except with different combinations of lognormal and exponential functions.
+Approaches similar to this have been used to represent the components of quick flow and slow flow in watershed modeling (Jakeman and Hornberger, 1993) and for conduit and diffuse flow in karst systems (Pinault et al., 2001; Long, 2009; Long and Mahler, 2013).
+In these examples, each parametric function represents one of two flow components.
+The use of a double-gamma IRF also might be useful when a single function cannot produce the necessary IRF approximation (e.g., an extralong tail).
+The scaling coefficient ε can be set to different values for the two gamma functions, e.g., to allow for a larger component of slow flow than of quick flow.